mondras/banamex-scrapper/readme.md

 Banamex scrapper
 ===========

-I built this small command line utility that all it does it run a [CasperJS](http://casperjs.org) script to automate extracting financial statements for Banamex accounts.
+Command line utility that gets a JSON of your Banamex accounts.
+It runs a [CasperJS](http://casperjs.org) script and transforms the data.

 ## Installation